-COI can arise in a variety of circumstances, for example:
+COI can arise in a variety of circumstances, for example (please note that this is not an exhaustive list:

-- An assessor/educator may have a friend, relative or member of their staff on their course - The same can be true for an Internal Verifier (IV) and/or they may be close friends with the assessor whose work they are verifying.
+- An assessor/educator may have a friend, relative or member of their staff/club on their course - The same can be true for an Internal Verifier (IV) and/or they may be close friends with the assessor whose work they are verifying. - An Educator / Verifier / invigilator / examiner showing favouritism towards learners (bias), potentially leading to unfair assessment decision practice (internal or external assessment). - An individual who has a vested interest in the achievement/awarding of the qualification with particular learner(s) on a course, for the purpose of obtaining incentive (Gift) of successful outcome